 In March 1970, the two clubs amalgamated and in the same year the sport changed its name from basketball to netball.
 With the amalgamation up to 96 teams were playing at Attunga Park, and this, combined with training and local school use, meant these facilities soon became bare of grass and very dusty.

 Through the dedication and foresight of people like Mrs. Essie Toneguzzi and the late Mr. Jack Stewart MLA, a push to acquire land from the cemetery trust in the Whitebridge area was instigated.
 This push did not see fruition immediately however, and after the passing on of Mr. Stewart, newly elected Mr. Richard Face, MLA picked up the challenge on our behalf with eventual success.
 Lake Macquarie City Council, The Department of Sport and Recreation and the Clubs own fundraising activities have been largely responsible for the present day facilities.
-These include 24 tar sealed courts, with lighting, 10 grass courts available as required, sealed car parking plus an excellent clubhouse providing, canteen, office, first aid room, meeting room, and toilet and shower facilities.
+These now include 28 tar sealed courts, with lighting, sealed car parking plus an excellent clubhouse providing, canteen, office, first aid room, meeting room, and toilet facilities.